-- A. Impact-Resistant Sheet Wall Covering: Fabricated from plastic sheet wall-covering material. - 1.
-Products: Subject to compliance with requirements provide the following: - a.
-Acrovyn Solid Color Wall protection by Construction Specialties or approved equal. - 2.
-Size: 48 by 96 or 120 inches for wall sheet. - 3.
+A. Impact Resistant Sheet Wall Covering: Fabricated from semirigid, plastic sheet wall-covering material.

+- 1. Manufacturers: Subject to compliance with requirements, provide products by one of the following: - a.
+Construction Specialties, Inc, Acrovyn. - b. inpro Corporation, Palladium Rigid Sheet. - 2.
+Size: Coordinate size with drawings to have no joints in run - 3.
 Sheet Thickness: 0.040 inch. - 4.
 Color and Texture: As selected by Architect from manufacturer's full range of solid colors. - 5.
-Height: As indicated. - 6.
-Trim and Joint Moldings: Extruded rigid plastic that matches wall-covering color - 7.
+Height: As indicated on elevations. - 6.
+Trim and Joint Moldings: Extruded rigid plastic that matches wall-covering color at inside corners only. - 7.
 Mounting: Adhesive.

 - A. General: Install impact-resistant wall protection units level, plumb, and true to line without distortions.
 Do not use materials with chips, cracks, voids, stains, or other defects that might be visible in the finished Work. - 1.
-Install impact-resistant wall protection units in locations and at mounting heights indicated on Drawings. - 2.
-Provide splices, mounting hardware, anchors, and other accessories required for a complete installation.
+Install impact-resistant wall protection units in locations and at mounting heights indicated on Drawings.